 You might be asking yourself why, when I live in Mexico and am surrounded by all the places to see in this country, I have posted a video of my going to the gym.

-Another reason is that I like to address people's irrational fears or misconceptions that may be preventing their exploration of a financially sound and adventurous idea.
+Another reason for the video is that I like to address people's irrational fears or misconceptions that may be preventing their exploration of an option that could save their hopes of a comfortable retirement.

-Judging by conversations we have with people back home, my business partnr and I thought it might be helpful to show you how totally normal a day can be.
+Judging by conversations we have with people back home, my business partner and I thought it might be helpful to show you how totally normal a day can be.

 Sure, you will encounter some exotic choices at the grocery store and the concert crowds might look a little darker if you’re used to the ones in Idaho or Wisconsin, but in its essence, your day to-day life can have most of the pleasant things that you enjoy now, including delivery food, Netflix and gabbing with your girlfriends over lunch.